MystenLabs/sui/sdk/graphql-transport/README.md

 ### Unsupported methods

-The following methods are currently unsupported in SuiClientGraphQLTransport, and will either error, or fallback to the JSON RPC Api if a `fallbackFullNodeUrl` is provided:
+The following methods are currently unsupported in SuiClientGraphQLTransport, and will either error, or fallback to the JSON RPC API if a `fallbackFullNodeUrl` is provided:

 - `subscribeTransaction`
 - `subscribeEvents`